1. Understand what’s in your youth records

 What happens if you get an adult sentence

 In very rare situations, a judge can give a young person an adult .
-If you get an adult sentence as a young person, your finding of guilt counts as a criminal conviction.
+If you get an adult sentence as a young person, the finding of guilt counts as a criminal conviction.
 That means you will have a criminal record.